-In 1988, the Indian Post Office introduced the Kisan Vikas Patra (KVP) as a saving scheme, which will double one-time investments in roughly 10 years & 4 months (124 months) when an individual purchases the certificate between 1 April 2020 and 30 June 2020.
+In 1988, the Indian Post Office introduced the Kisan Vikas Patra (KVP) as a saving scheme, which will double one-time investments in roughly 138 months when an individual purchases the certificate between 01/04/2021 TO 30/06/2021.

 Initially, the KVP scheme was created for the farmers to enable saving for long-term, but now it is open to all.
 In the attempt of preventing possibilities of money laundering, the government in 2014 declared PAN Card proof to be a compulsory tool for investments above Rs.
 50,000.
 If anyone desires to invest Rs.
 10 lakhs or above, it has to then submit income proofs such as bank statements, salary slips, ITR document, etc. KVP is claimed to be a low-risk savings platform, where funds can be parked safely for a specific period.
 Moreover, along with the PAN Card, the government has also made it mandatory to submit Aadhaar number for proving the account holder's identity.